Insight of the Week for Property Managers in SoCal

 - Jan 19

-- 2 min read
+- 3 min read

 Jan 13, 2026

+In California today, roofing and waterproofing decisions are no longer routine maintenance items.
+They have become risk-management decisions.
 Fire-hardening incentives, stricter insurance underwriting, and expanded post-disaster obligations are converging across Southern California.
 Roof condition, drainage performance, and waterproofing details are no longer background issues delegated to later.
 They are now front-line exposure—financial, legal, and operational.

 The Real Problem Property Managers Face